hupkit/hupkit/docs/split-repositories.md

 See [Configuration](config.md) how to configure your splits.

-To test if the configuration is correct run `hubkit split-repo --dry-run` to see what would have happened.
+To test if the configuration is correct run `hupkit split-repo --dry-run` to see what would have happened.

 Everything correct?
-Then run `hubkit split-repo` (this may take some time).
+Then run `hupkit split-repo` (this may take some time).

 ## Splitting during merge/release